muhaimenul/react-loader-overlay/README.md

 # react-loader-overlay
-A customizable, simple loading overlay with spinner and transitions for React applications.
+A simple loading overlay with spinner and transitions for React applications.

 ## Installation